zilishen/documentation/F5-NGINX-team-notes.md

 - Follow the [Code of Conduct](./CODE_OF_CONDUCT.md).
 - Be helpful.
 We want to encourage people who contribute to continue.
+  - If you need to say "no," here's [an example](https://github.com/nginx/documentation/pull/307#issuecomment-2748521932) of how we interact with the community.
 - Avoid references and links to internal content.
 - Do not include information about future releases, changes, or features, unless specifically authorized.